sirishaaaaaaa/Malaprabha-Prilminary-Experiment-on-rainfall/README.md

 METHODOLOGY
-1. Observed daily Rainfall data and Hourly Water flow rate for Malaprabha 2.Carry out Numerical Modeling of the water flow in the Catchment area  using the Basic Equations of Hydrodynamics.
+1. Observed daily Rainfall data and Hourly Water flow rate for Malaprabha.
+2.Carry out Numerical Modeling of the water flow in the Catchment area  using the Basic Equations of Hydrodynamics.
 3. Conduct a field trip to measure the water percolation down due to gravity and water Diffusion due to gradient of water saturation of the soil.